top of page

 Have a nice death...

+As Suzy grew up, people disappeared.
+One day they were next door, the next day they were gone.
+Lost lives, stolen moments and final embraces.
+It was an undeclared civil war.
 In the midst of this we drank tea, did jobs and went to school.
 But we did not talk about the people who disappeared.
 Why?
-Because it is happening everywhere, all around us every day…”
+Because it was happening everywhere, all around us every day...”

 WhatsApp Image 2023-10-03 at 10.39_edite